nel349/midnight-pay/README.md

 ## 🤝 Contributing

-We welcome contributions to Midnight Bank!
+We welcome contributions to Midnight Pay!
 Please read our contributing guidelines and submit pull requests for any improvements.

 ## 📄 License